alex-kulcsar/introcs-tutorials/s01-lab0101-part1.md

 **Questions**

--   What new properties appear?
+-   What new items appear?
 -   What happens when you change the values of **vx** and **vy**?
 -   How can you use those values to make the sprite **only** move **horizontally** (left and right)?